Get the Beginner's Guide to What to Put in Your Tech Portfolio

 1. Content curation

+Even if you’re new to tech, chances are you’re not new to social media.
 Content curation is the process social media sites use to gather and present content (articles, links, videos, images, etc.) that are relevant to a specific topic or a user’s area of interest.
-Content can be selected manually by a person designated as a curator, or it can be gathered through automated programs that track things like upvoting, likes, or analysis of a user’s previous online activity.
+Content can be selected manually by a person designated as a curator, or it can be gathered through automated programs that track things like upvoting, likes, hashtags, or analysis of a user’s previous online activity.

 Engagement is the term used for likes, shares, comments, and other interactions with a business’ social media presence.
 It’s one metric companies use to measure and evaluate their social media performance.
 Liking posts on Facebook, tweeting on Twitter, and viewing pins on Pinterest are all examples of social media engagement.